 From the moment of stepping up to the alter of Metal Music, lighting the incense and pressing play, you know something Magick is coming your way.
-Just the excellent album presentation with artwork provided by Olivia Franks of Live Undead Designs told me the ladies put something special together for the offering dish.
+Just the excellent album presentation with cover artwork by Jimstah Slayer, CD Layout and Tape J Card Design – Olivia Franks of Live Undead Designs, and Layout art by Ming Ling, told me the ladies put something special together for the offering dish.
 With the cauldron fire lit, I meditated on the cacophony of Death-Thrash.

 The summoning of my review powers begins with “Grave Soul.”
 The moment Belen’s haunting growls swim through my speakers and the first notes smash into my senses, I knew the ladies improved their spell work.
 “Grave Soul” had a much better flow than upon its original release.
-The mixing of the album (done at Birdcage Studios) shows the band members’ individual improvements, while blending the overall band presentation into perfection.
+The recording and mixing of the album, done at Allen Falcon at Birdcage Studios, shows the band members’ individual improvements, while blending the overall band presentation into perfection.
 Sound goes far in musical offerings, and this album sounds sinfully symphonic.

 Time and attention.
 That is what it takes to perform a proper ritual with success, and with the title track of the album coming in next, this “Coven of Creativity” did just that.
 They gave their time and attention to their signature spell and manifested the second best song on the album.
 Though another previously released song, the improvements in the musicianship are masterful.
 Those improvements begin with Mars.
 I have considered Mars the best drummer in the local LA scene since I first heard her in twenty-seventeen.
 Go back and read my pervious reviews and interviews surrounding her work and you’ll see my points.
 Focusing on now, Mars found a way out of her traditional “Thrash Beat” work and played some complicated rhythms on the album.
 She created something that sounds simple at first, but if you listen to the intricacies of her work, particularly the bass drums and cymbal crashes between her time keeping on the snare, Mars is a beast.
 I knew this girl was talented and to hear that with prominence on this song, and the entire record for that matter, it is like watching the Magician open up a portal they had the key to all along, and finally worked out the direction to turn the lock.
 (Basically, I smiled.)